 The Aleppo pepper has a moderate heat level of about 10,000 on the Scoville scale, with some fruitiness and mild, cumin-like undertones.
 Its flavor is similar to the ancho chile, but oilier and slightly salty as salt is often used in the drying process which I explained elsewhere and yes, don’t not make this because you don’t have access to a Middle-Eastern market.
 Ancho chili powder makes a good stand-in with a near Scoville heat of a mildish jalapeno pepper.
 If you belong to Amazon you can get it there and also through Penzey’s Spices.

+See Note Below: I just bought some ancho chile powder, made a paste with it and whoa, it is pretty spicy so if you end up using it, try using only ½ T to begin with, taste, and add more if wanted.
 You will need bread crumbs made from the Low Carb Carbalose Bread recipe and if you have never made it, now may be the time.
-Nutritionals do include bread crumbs.
+Nutritionals in this keto red pepper walnut relish do include using my bread crumbs.

 For a list of products you may not be familiar with and used on this site, please read Low Carb Pantry Essentials.
 I am NOT sponsor-compensated for recommending a product that I use*** And here, in one tidy package, are over 550 Keto~Paleo~Low Carb~Diabetic Chef’s Recipes